jesperancinha/2Bornot2be/README.md

 ## Description

-Java 11 Prep project
+Java study project.

+This project is intended as a study tool for the latest Java version.
+To find out the current version in study please check the details in the [pom.xml](pom.xml) file

 ## Contents:

--   java-test-drives-common - Just a bundle of common libraries
--   java-test-drives-java-11 - Tests for the Java 11 SDK
+-   java-test-drives-common - Java commons
--   java-test-drives-designpatterns - Tests Design Patterns in java 8
+-   java-test-drives-designpatterns - Java design patterns
+-   java-test-drives-security - Java Security
--   java-test-drives-webapp-jee - Tests for J2EE framework
+-   java-test-drives-webapp-jee - JavaEE

 ## References: